 With as many options as came in this collection, there was a range of quality.
 Out of 12 plants, two were wilted and dying, and several other plants showed signs of stress from lack of water when we received them.
 Additionally, though the plants were cushioned with cotton stuffing, there was still wiggle room in the box, and several of the plants had fallen out of their containers and were bruised from travel.
 The extent of root development also varied within this collection, as some of the smaller plants appeared as though they were recent cuttings that had not had time to develop a root system in their new 2" pot.
 Some of these plants did not survive transplanting.
 These criticisms aside, the sheer number of plants included in this pack, with mostly good quality and unique cacti, make it a good option for the buyer looking to purchase several plants in one go for their home.

 The Costa Farms Aloe Vera two-pack is an excellent option if you'd like a plant that arrives tall and well-established.
-These plants came wrapped in plastic and supported with a piece of bamboo in slightly moist soil.
-To minimize any shuffling in transit, Costa Farms employed styrofoam peanuts in their shipping box.
+These aloe plants came wrapped in plastic and supported with a piece of bamboo in slightly moist soil.
+To minimize any shuffling in transit, Costa Farms utilized styrofoam peanuts in their shipping box.
 The aloe measured around 7-8" tall on arrival and had well-established root systems.
 The simple aesthetic of these plants would match many rooms, but in our opinion, they look especially good with simple and modern design.

 While this is a relatively low-maintenance option, aloe vera can be sensitive to its location in the house.
 It is an incredibly drought-tolerant plant but can be burned by intense direct light.
 Like many plants in our selection, this plant is extremely sensitive to overwatering, which means that frequent watering should be resisted, and a pot with good drainage is imperative.
 Another critique of this Costa Farms selection is that it had slight damage on the edges of the leaves upon arrival.
 This did not affect the integral health of the plant but will take some time to recover after transplanting.
-If you like plants that thrive with neglect, arrive ready to go, and you appreciate a minimal, simple appearance, the Costa Farms Aloe Vera should meet your needs.
+If you like plants that thrive with neglect, arrive ready to go, and appreciate a minimal, simple appearance, the Costa Farms Aloe Vera should meet your needs.

 The Shop Succulents Live Air 8-Pack impresses us with its variety, quality, and appearance.
 The air plants with their long tendrils and varying sizes have a desert modern, almost futuristic feel, not to mention the soft green tones lend themselves to easily match many decor styles.
 Where air plants really stand out, though, is how low maintenance they are.
-They thrive just hanging in the air, no soil or watering required.
+They thrive just hanging in the air, no soil or watering is required.
 All they need is a weekly hour-long soak and occasional fertilizing if you want to encourage growth.
 The 8-pack we received included one plant that began to grow a flower immediately, which was an exciting turn of events.
 This also means the plant may be nearing the end of its life cycle, where it will spawn by producing pups.
 Many air plant variety packs we researched had several plants, but very little true variety of air plants.
 We like that this pack includes several different varieties.

 There are a few drawbacks to this option, although not many.
 It is possible to overwater these varieties, but as long as you allow them adequate time to fully dry after soaking this can be avoided.
-Additionally, like all air plants, these varieties can be very slow growing, so if you are looking for a big, vining statement piece, these are not the best option.
+Additionally, like all air plants, these varieties can be very slow-growing, so if you are looking for a big, vining statement piece, these are not the best option.
 Alternatively, if you have limited space, this might be a plus.
 Overall, the Shop Succulents Live Air 8-Pack is a beautiful, low-maintenance, and forgiving option for the beginner plant owner or those with limited time and space.

 The The Valley Garden Succulent 5-Pack is a unique selection of 2" potted plants.
 These plants were all smaller and more delicate varieties with small, thin leaves.
-This collection has a nice variety of colors, from sage green to a deep red and purple in the most delicate plant.
+This collection has a nice variety of colors, from sage green to deep red and purple in the most delicate plant.
 These could look nice planted alone or in a collection planting.
 Their unique and leafy look might add a bit more flair to your decor than traditional varieties.